-Continuity mistake: When Lister (in Rimmer's body) pleads the Cat to lend him his body, he says 'how else can I pilot White Midget?'.
-In the next scene, the Blue Midget is being piloted, and White Midget was originally abandoned for Starbug. (this mistake was admitted by the crew)
+Other mistake: When Lister (in Rimmer's body) pleads the Cat to lend him his body, he says "how else can I pilot White Midget?"
+In the next scene, the Blue Midget is being piloted, and White Midget was originally abandoned for Starbug.
+(This mistake was admitted by the crew).
+(00:21:45)

 Plot hole: If everything goes backwards, shouldn't Kryten and Rimmer have got fired, done their job and then got hired?
 Rimmer & Kryten discovered that everything was backwards in the cafe earlier in the episode.
 At the club they did their act and then got fired.
 Put this 'forwards' and it becomes wrong.